Friday, July 26, 2024

 Lowest wait times – Star Tours – The Adventures Continue, Muppet*Vision 3D, Lightning McQueen’s Racing Academy, Meet Olaf at Celebrity Spotlight

-Best Strategy: Genie+, combined with Early Entry
+Best Strategy: LLMP, combined with Early Entry

 Hollywood Studios is one of the hardest parks to strategize for.
 In large part, this is due to the attraction lineup being very top heavy.
 There are a lot of newer and very in demand attractions at this park, and currently not a lot of crowd eater type shows and attractions to disperse everyone.
 Thankfully, character meet and greets are back, as well as Beauty & The Best: Live On Stage, the Indiana Jones Stunt Spectacular and For The First Time In Forever: A Frozen Sing-a-long.
 These things should at least help spread the crowds out so that they’re not waiting for one of the five or six big attractions at the park.

 One of newest and most technologically impressive attractions at Walt Disney World is Rise of the Resistance.
 At one point, this ride was using a virtual queue system.
-Now, the only options are standby or ILL; not surprisingly, this ILL is priced the highest and also sells better than any of the others at any park.
+Now, the only options are standby or LLSP; not surprisingly, this LLSP is priced the highest and also sells better than any of the others at any park.
 There is still tremendous demand for this ride, and with good reason – it is an absolute must do.
 With Early Entry, this would be my recommendation to rope drop, but you have to be near the front of the pack in order to maximize your time.
-Purchasing the ILL for this is also a possibility, as is getting in line before park close, though you then run the risk of this (often unreliable) ride not running.
+Purchasing the LL for this is also a possibility, as is getting in line before park close, though you then run the risk of this (often unreliable) ride not running.
 I wouldn't chance it if it's your only opportunity to do this one.

 At this point, if you’ve managed to get that section of the park done early enough, you should still be able to catch one of the other heavy hitters before the wait times get out of control.
 You can either continue on through Toy Story Land (out the side with Alien Swirling Saucers) and head into Star Wars: Galaxy’s Edge to ride Millennium Falcon: Smugglers Run, or you can turn back around and go back to Hollywood Boulevard to do Mickey & Minnie’s Runaway Railway.
 I’d check the wait times on both and see which makes the most sense at the time.
 Whichever one you choose, save the other one for late afternoon.